murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 **Great Weapons** (*d10*)
 Great Weapons are weapons that require both hands to wield.
 They are a large size and have a large reach, but that may become a hindrance in restricted spaces.
 Great Weapons have a d10 as their attack die.
-They are *Bulky* and have *Reach*, but attacks with Great Weapons in confined spaces they are *Impaired*.
+They are *Bulky* and have *Reach*, but attacks with Great Weapons in confined spaces are *Impaired*.
 Examples of Great Weapons are greatswords, glaives, halberds, longspears, etc.

 **Special**